jimwang99/riscv-training/slide/src/02-lecture.isa-basic.md

         -   E.g. `ADDIW a1, a0, 1`
 -   RV128I: 128-bit data/address variant

->   Because they are exclusive instruction sets, need to change compiler
+>   Because they are exclusive instruction sets, need to tell compiler this information

 ---